Robocup-Lyontech/robocup_palbator-hri_js/README.md

 # robocup_palbator-HRI_JS

+React application for the Palbator Tablet.
+That application will communicate with the [HRIManager](https://github.com/Robocup-Lyontech/Palbator_devs) to display visual information about the robot state.

+## Install Dependencies
 Node version 10 or above is required

-## Install Dependencies
 ```bash
 curl -sL https://deb.nodesource.com/setup_12.x | sudo -E bash -
 sudo apt-get install -y nodejs